Business tax Tax Technology

 This algorithm is utilised in many disciplines, e.g. game theory, control theory, operations research, multi-agent systems.
 The basic algorithm is modelled as a Markov decision process, whereby it provides a mathematical framework for modelling decision-making in situations where the outcome is partly random and partly under the control of a decision maker.

-Deep Learning is a subset of ML inspired by the structure and function of the human brain.
+Deep learning is a subset of machine learning inspired by the structure and function of the human brain.
 Deep learning uses artificial neural networks with multiple layers to progressively extract higher-level features from raw input.

 For example, in image recognition, lower layers might identify edges, while higher layers might identify concepts relevant to a human such as digits or letters or faces.
 Deep learning models can handle large amounts of unstructured data and have achieved breakthrough results in areas such as computer vision and natural language processing.